Contributors

 - Partner

-Matthew L. Hendricksen is a partner in Plunkett Cooney's Chicago office who maintains a wide ranging practice that includes expertise in banking law, business litigation, creditors’ rights and real estate law.
+Matthew L. Hendricksen is the Managing Partner of Plunkett Cooney's Chicago location.
+He maintains a wide ranging practice that includes expertise in banking law, business litigation, creditors’ rights and real estate law.

 - Partner